 Runs: 1,164ha (2,877) acres of pristine skiing including fall-line runs, epic verticals (890 metres/2,919 feet), 360-degree descents off peaks and steep tree runs.

-The 16 cabins were each built by locals on Crown land and available for day use.
-You’ll often spot three generations of family skiers or snowboarders warming up round the fire in these special shelters.
+- The 16 cabins were each built by locals on Crown land and available for day use.
+You’ll often spot three generations of family skiers or snowboarders warming up around the fire in these special shelters.

 Location: near Banff, Alberta